Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 The folder ***Empirical Analysis*** contains scripts for model estimation and reproduction of all empirical results.

-The folder ***Functions*** contains functions for data preparation and implementation of the neural network-based panel data methodology.
+The folder ***Functions*** contains custom functions for data preparation and implementation of the neural network-based panel data methodology.

 The folder ***Data*** contains the data used in the paper.